galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Review

+Fay, A.R.
+D. Carroll, G.A.
+McKinley, N.S.
+Lovenduski, D. Menemenlis, and H. Zhang.
+Quantifying the Near-term Response of the Ocean CO2 Sink to Emissions Mitigation. submitted to Biogeosciences

 McKinley, G.A., A.R.
 Fay, T.H.
 Heimdal, L.A.
 Moseley, A.P.
 Shaum.
 How well do global ocean approaches constrain local pCO2?
 ERL, in review.
 [Preprint](https://eartharxiv.org/repository/view/12273/)

 Moseley, L.A., G.A.
 McKinley, D. Carroll, D. Menemenlis., R. Dussin and A.T.
 Nguyen.
 The ASTE-BGC Data-Assimilative Regional Ocean Biogeochemistry Model, JAMES, in review.
 [Preprint](https://essopenarchive.org/users/885715/articles/1263805-the-aste-bgc-data-assimilative-regional-ocean-biogeochemistry-model)